-Gingivitis is a mild but common form of gum disease that affects many children.
+Gingivitis is a common gum disease that affects many children.

-If left untreated, gingivitis can progress to more serious forms of gum disease.
+If not treated, gingivitis can develop into more serious gum problems.

 1. Early Signs: Knowing When to See the Dentist

-The first signs of gingivitis often include red, swollen gums that may bleed during brushing or flossing.
+The first signs of gingivitis often include red, swollen gum tissue that may bleed during brushing or flossing.

-Your child might also complain of discomfort or sensitivity in their gums.
+Your child might also complain of discomfort or sensitivity in their gums, especially while eating or brushing their teeth.

 2. Brushing Basics: Mastering the Technique for Healthy Smiles